Grisou13/Runners-Laravel/docs/amelios.md

 # Runs

-The first thing that needs to be done is add multi stage creation for the run.
+The first thing that needs to be done is add **multi stage creation** for the run.
-The fact the app is built with react is a big step forward already.
+The app is built with reach which is already a big step forward.
-This means that when creating a run, the app should ask for a name, date, etc... then ask to add people.
+This means that **when creating a run, the app should ask for a name, date, etc... then ask to add people**.
 This allows the ui to display users that are going to be present, and are free at the declared time of the run.
 And when finishing give the user a recap page and tell them they can change later.

-The second thing would be a fast edit option to add people, adn change dates directly from the list.
+The second thing would be a **fast edit option** to add people, adn change dates directly from the list.
 This allows coordinators to be much faster in their job.
 If they need to insert waypoints, or anything else much more complex than a simple update, they can still go to the basic UI.